 "Live" album was released - "Live II" and in 2008, Foghat criss-crossed the United States with a full touring schedule

 By 2010, Foghat consisted of Roger Earl, Charlie Huhn, Craig MacGregor and Bryan Bassett.
 At a concert during the Summer of 2010, former Rainbow drummer Bobby Rondinelli had temporarily replaced Roger Earl while Roger was recovering from surgery.
 At another Foghat concert during the Summer of 2010, after Roger Earl returned to the band, bassist Jeff Howell had temporarily replaced Craig MacGregor because of an illness.
 In 2011, MacGregor was back in the fold, and a full slate of tour dates was scheduled across the United States and Canada for 2012.
+The band continued to enjoy a busy touring schedule in 2013, 2014, 2015, 2016 and 2017.

 Be sure to read Gary James Interview with Roger Earl